delosrogers/spyder/README.md

 ## Syntax
 ### Available instructions are:
+note, parameters enclosed in `[]` are optional while those in `<>` are mandatory.
+- `var <name> = <value>` initialize or update a variable stored in the global store.
+Value must be an immediate value and not another variable.
 - `push <val>`
-- `load` load value from the store onto the top of the stack using the index on the top of the stack
+- `load [variable]` load value from the store onto the top of the stack using the index on the top of the stack or if variable name is present load it to the top of the stack
-- `store` pops off destination address then the value to store
+- `store [variable]` pops off destination address then the value to store or if variable name is present store top of stack to that variable
 - `pop` pops off top of stack
 - `goto <label>` unconditionally jumps to `label`
 - `gotoEqual <label>` pops top of stack and checks if it is zero if it is it jumps to `label`
 - `rePush` copy top of stack and push it again
 - `noOp`
+- `return`
+- `call <label>` jump to label and push the address of the next statement onto the callees stack.
+Also clears the callers stack.
 - Arithmetic: all instructions pop the top two elements of the stack then perform an operation then push it back onto the stack.
   - `add`